The Plot Against America: Plot

 Philip's aunt, Evelyn Finkel, marries Rabbi Bengelsdorf and becomes a frequent guest of the Lindbergh White House.
 Her attendance of a state dinner party for German Foreign Minister Joachim Von Ribbentrop causes further strain in the family.
 A new version of the Homestead Act of 1862, called Homestead 42, is instituted to relocate entire Jewish families to the Western and Southern United States by mandating companies to relocate positions to those regions.
 Many of Philip's Newark neighbors move to Canada.
 Philip visits Evelyn, a senior OAA administrator, in order to try and prevent his family from having to leave Newark, but this results in Philip's shy and innocent school friend, Seldon Wishnow, an only child, and his widowed mother, Selma, being moved to tiny Danville, Kentucky.
 Herman quits his job selling insurance and starts working for his brother in order for his family to avoid relocation.

 In protest against the new act, the radio personality Walter Winchell openly criticizes the Lindbergh administration on his nationwide Sunday night broadcast from New York.
 He is fired by his sponsor.
 Winchell then decides to run for president in 1942 and begins a speaking tour.
-His candidacy causes anger and anti-Semitic rioting in the South and the Midwest.
+His candidacy causes anger and antisemitic rioting in the South and the Midwest.
 Mobs begin targeting him.
 While addressing an open-air political rally in Louisville, Kentucky, on October 5, 1942, Winchell is assassinated.
 His funeral in New York City is presided over by Mayor Fiorello La Guardia, who praises Winchell for his opposition to fascism and pointedly criticizes Lindbergh for his silence over the riots and Winchell's assassination.

 As President Lindbergh is returning from delivering a speech in Louisville on October 7, 1942, his plane goes missing.
 Ground searches produce no results, and Vice President Wheeler assumes the presidency.
 German State Radio discloses "evidence" that Lindbergh's disappearance and the kidnapping of his son were part of a Jewish conspiracy to take control of the US government.
-The announcement incites further anti-Semitic rioting.
+The announcement incites further antisemitic rioting.
 Wheeler and Ford, acting on the Nazis' evidence, begin arresting prominent Jewish citizens, including Henry Morgenthau Jr., Herbert Lehman, and Bernard Baruch as well as Mayor La Guardia and Rabbi Bengelsdorf.